 In our user review, IPVanish streamed 1080p video without any hiccups.
 Its servers are optimized for speed and stability so it’s unlikely that you’ll face many issues while trying to access Pluto.TV.

-Global server presence is an impressive 950 in total spread across 60 countries with the US making up the biggest chunk.
+Global server presence is an impressive 1,300+ spread across 75 locations around the globe with the US making up the biggest chunk.

 IPVanish doesn’t work with Netflix or Hulu but it does unblock BBC iPlayer, HBO Now, Amazon Prime Video, and Sling TV.
 One account allows for five simultaneous connections.